canonical/k8s-snap/docs/src/howto/networking/network.md

 Let's look at the detailed status of the network as reported by Cilium.

-First, find the nmae of the Cilium pod:
+First, find the name of the Cilium pod:

 ```sh
 sudo k8s kubectl get pod -n kube-system -l k8s-app=cilium